Auld Alliance

 The Auld Alliance (Scots for "Old Alliance") was an alliance between the kingdoms of Scotland and France against England made in 1295.
-The Scots word auld, meaning old, has become a partly affectionate term for the long-lasting association between the two countries.
+This Scots term has come to denote the long-lasting association between the two countries.
 The alliance was never formally revoked, although it is considered by some to have ended with the signing of the Treaty of Edinburgh in 1560.

 The alliance played a significant role in the relations among Scotland, France and England.
 The alliance was renewed by all the French and Scottish monarchs of that period except Louis XI.
 By the late 14th century, the renewal occurred regardless of whether either kingdom was at war with England at the time.

 The alliance began with the treaty signed by John Balliol and Philip IV of France in 1295 against Edward I of England.
 The terms of the treaty stipulated that if either country were attacked by England, the other country would invade English territory.
 The 1513 Battle of Flodden, where the Scots invaded England in response to the English campaign against France, was one such occasion.
 Thomas Randolph, Earl of Moray, negotiated the renewal of the alliance in 1326.
 The alliance played an important role in the Wars of Scottish Independence, the Hundred Years' War, the War of the League of Cambrai, and the Rough Wooing.